rl-king/positive/README.md

 File an issue if you're interested in using this and have a hard time figuring out how.
 It's very specific to my workflow.

-I made this because I've always felt the need for less magic and more control compared to other tools avaliable.
+I made this because I've always felt the need for less magic and more control compared to other tools available.

 ## Compile things